 The PNF is the concept of hold-relaxing, contract-relaxing, and rhythmic initiation for stretching.
 Most commonly, conduct these exercises with some help.
 For instance, you can lie on the floor and raise your leg, with your partner providing you with resistance.
 This allows you to contract hamstrings isometrically.
 Doing this for 6 seconds increases your flexibility and lowers the likelihood of getting injured or even sore.

 While PNF is a great pre-workout, its role is irreplaceable in facilitating rehabilitation in the post-workout stage.
 Combined with adequate supplements and nutrients, it can improve your recovery process.

 What’s so great about these exercises is that there’s always a combination of movements involved, which is vital to prepare you for racquetball.
 So it’s always flexion-extension, adduction-abduction, and rotation.

 Nothing is more important for someone suffering from sciatic pain than stretching your neck, shoulder, or pelvis area.
 These are the so-called neutral racquetball stretches.

 Now, one way to ensure this doesn’t become a problem is to make a stretching schedule.
 An efficient way is to start from your neck and move downwards.
 Instead of remembering which stretching exercises you’ve skipped, you should think about the areas of your body that you still have to stretch.

 Experts call these types of stretches neural tension tests.

-These stretches can take as little as 3-4 seconds so that the entire rotation can be over in 1-2 minutes.
-When combined with some other entries on this list, this should cover everything.
+These stretches can take as little as 3-4 seconds, so the entire rotation can be over in 1-2 minutes.
+Combined with other entries on this list, this should cover everything.

 Even though all the exercises we’ve described may sound confusing, it will take about 5 minutes to stretch once you develop a routine.
 The benefits of doing so are: